Phenomenological study for the search of evidence for intrinsic charm at the COMPASS experiment: Abstract

 \section{Abstract}

-In this paper we conduct a feasibility study for the search of the intrinsic charm mechanism at the COMPASS experiment using the CERN $\pi^-$ beam at $190\GeV/c$ and at the STAR fixed-target program using the proton beam of the Relativistic Heavy Ion Collider (RHIC) at $200 \GeV/c$.
-We also re-review the double $\Jp$ production data provided by the NA3 experiment using the CERN pion beam at 150 and 280$\GeV/c$ with incident on hydrogen and platinum targets.
-The different production mechanisms are discussed.
+In this paper we conduct a phenomenological study for the search of evidence for the intrinsic charm mechanism in double $\Jp$ production at the COMPASS experiment using the CERN $\pi^-$ beam at $190\GeV/c$.
+We also re-review the double $\Jp$ production data provided by the NA3 experiment using the CERN $\pi^-$ beam at $150$ and $280\GeV/c$ with incident on a platinum target.